plamenbotev/orillacart/readme.txt

 = 1.0.21 - 19.02.2014 =
 1. All templates now can be overridden by creating directory com_shop_admin/VIEW_NAME/ and/or com_shop_front/VIEW_NAME/
 folders in the theme path or in wp-content.
+You can now personalize your ecommerce site templates to better fit your main theme.

 = 1.0.20 - 12.02.2014 =
 1. shop manager role added.